yjlcoder/dash-360/README.md

 This tool helps you convert a 360° videos into a **tile-based, quality-adaptive, MPEG-DASH streamable** video.
-The manifest file (MPD) uses the spatial relationship description (SRD) feature, which wasintroduced in the second amendment of DASH standard part 1, 23009-1:2014\[1\].
+The manifest file (MPD) uses the spatial relationship description (SRD) feature, which was introduced in the second amendment of DASH standard part 1, 23009-1:2014\[1\].
 Click [here](https://dl.acm.org/doi/10.1145/2910017.2910606) to read more.